Phantas0s/devdash/README.md

 ## Manual installation

-You need Golang installed to compile DevDash.

-You simply need to run `go get -u github.com/Phantas0s/devdash/cmd/devdash` in your terminal.
+You need to clone this repository and build the binary in `cmd/devdash`.

 # Documentation